 - I have observed that very often I gain access to a little secret that I have sought for a long time by way of a fortuitous encounter quite unrelated to the matter: for example six months I try to draw a camel in a way that satisfies me, and I make a thousand attempts without ever managing to do it.
 Then one day it is a drawing of a plump on the label of a pot of jam or the shadow thrown by an ink pot, or something or other equally unrelated to the matter that provides me with the solution.
 This kind of thing has happened so often that I have acquired the habit of always being on the outlook, and when I want to draw a camel I no longer limit myself, as I once did, to looking (only, fh) at camels…

-* Jean Dubuffet, source of artist quotes on art brut & life: a letter to Jean Paulhan (letter 123); as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed.
+* his artist quote on ‘imagination and reality’ as an essential source for creating art, from : a letter to Jean Paulhan (letter 123); as quoted in ”Jean Dubuffet, Works, writings Interviews”, ed.
 Valerie da Costa and Fabrice Hergott, Ediciones Polígrafa, Barcelona 2006, p.
-44 (French painter sculptor who coined ‘art brut’; famous for his many spontaneous portrait paintings and public sculptures; at the bottom links for more biography facts of Dubuffet )
+44

 - I have tried to draw the human effigy (and all the other subjects dealt with in my paintings) in an immediate and effective way without any reference to the aesthetic.